nyrosveil/neuroflux/README.md

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📋 Development Guidelines

+For detailed development guidelines including build/test commands, code style, and agent architecture conventions, see [AGENTS.md](AGENTS.md).

 ---